Agasya27/Antibiotic_Project/README.md

 - Option B: Serve `index.html` from the same Web Service.
 The included page first tries `/api/predict` (Vercel), then falls back to `/predict` (Render) automatically.

 ### Troubleshooting on Render
-- If you see Python 3.13: add `PYTHON_VERSION=3.11`.
-Render defaults to latest if unspecified.
+- If you see Python 3.13: use a Web Service (not Static Site) and ensure `.python-version` exists or set `PYTHON_VERSION=3.11` in env vars.
 - Build command must chain commands with `&&` (not a space).
 Example above is correct.
 - Large model binaries may slow cold start.
 Using URLs is fine; they’re downloaded to `/tmp/models` on startup.